 This is us with our koha for Drury School

-Two of our team members attended the launch of the Howick Fruit Trees at School Project which was held at Kings Plant Barn.
-They gifted us 21 fruit trees and the stakes and compost too!
-Our team member was the only student to speak and she certainly did our kura proud with her confident delivery.
+Two of our team members attended the launch of the Howick Fruit Trees at School Project which was sponsored by Kings Plant Barn.
+They gifted us 18 fruit trees and the stakes and compost too!
 Thank you Auckland Council for inviting us to join in this wonderful initiative which is going to be a most valuable learning experience.

-We did restorative planting on July 28 with Auckland Council.
-Our teams recognised that planting prevents erosion, creates a sustainable habitat for our indigenous birds and insects.
+We did restorative planting with Auckland Council.
+Our team recognised that planting prevents erosion, creates a sustainable habitat for our indigenous birds and insects.
 And of course most importantly that trees provide us with clean air.

 Look at this beehive of activity!